Container widgets are able to hold other widgets and take care of

 specific size, but has to display all of its data.
 Putting such

-a widget in a ScrolledWindow
+a widget in a ScrolledWindow allows you

 to respect this specific size, while the widget can grow as it